orbitalquark/textadept/README.md

 ## Requirements

 In its bid for minimalism, Textadept depends on very little to run.
 On Windows and macOS, it has no external dependencies.
-On Linux, the GUI version depends only on either [Qt][] or [GTK][] (cross-platform GUI toolkits), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
+On Linux and BSD, the GUI version depends only on either [Qt][] or [GTK][] (cross-platform GUI toolkits), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
 Lua and any other third-party dependencies are compiled into the application itself.